scokobro/professional-identity/profIdent-draft1.md

 # Discussion

-Inability of J press to act for common good: Yamashita India Emergencey anecdote [@Yamashita:1996, p35--6], also perhaps the profusion of microphones that one sees in front of speakers at a press conference in Japan[^mike] attest the unwillingness (lack of desire) of Japanese media companies to cooperate, even where the benefits are obvious, and the gains from non-cooperation negligible to nil.
+Inability of J press to act for common good: Yamashita India Emergency anecdote [@Yamashita:1996, p35--6], also perhaps the profusion of microphones that one sees in front of speakers at a press conference in Japan[^mike] attest the unwillingness (lack of desire) of Japanese media companies to cooperate, even where the benefits are obvious, and the gains from non-cooperation negligible to nil.

-[^mike]: It is common paractise in many countries for the host of the press conference to provide feeds of the main microphone audio to all camera crews via a 'break-out box' positioned near to the designated camera position.
-Among other advantages to this sytem is that it helps reduce visual clutter in front of the speaker.
+[^mike]: It is common practise in many countries for the host of the press conference to provide feeds of the main microphone audio to all camera crews via a 'break-out box' positioned near to the designated camera position.
+Among other advantages to this system is that it helps reduce visual clutter in front of the speaker.

 Does the newspaper press prefer a long decline into oblivion to any effort to reform?
-Backward-looking, attempt to revert to golden era, rather than dealing with a changed world and being pro-active in defing a new and relevant role.
+Backward-looking, attempt to revert to golden era, rather than dealing with a changed world and being pro-active in defining a new and relevant role.

 ## Non-company journalistic groups

 ### JNPEA - Nihon Shimbun Kyōkai {-}

 Primarily an industry group.
 Focussed largely on promoting the business interests of newspaper publishers; encouraging readership, surveying the effectiveness of advertising, monitoring copyright, and lobbying for continuation of legal privileges.
-It also issues the 新聞倫理綱領;
+It also issues the _Shimbun Rinri Koryo_ 新聞倫理綱領;

 ### Journalist Groups {-}